 In some unlawful possession cases, you may qualify for a drug diversion (treatment) program or drug court.
 These programs allow you – if you committed a non-violent drug possession offense – to serve your sentence in a drug treatment program instead of jail or prison.

-Now that Proposition 36 is law, defendants facing their third drug conviction involving fentanyl, heroin, cocaine, or methamphetamine get prosecuted for a “treatment-mandated felony.”
+Now that Proposition 36 is law, if you are arrested for possessing hard drugs such as fentanyl, heroin, cocaine, or methamphetamine – and you have two prior drug convictions – you can get prosecuted for a “treatment-mandated felony.”
 If you finish treatment, the charge gets dropped.
-If not, you face up to three years in state prison.
+If not, you face up to three years of incarceration.13

 Learn more in our article on California drug sentencing guidelines.